alan12pm/Flora/README.md

 flora_reformatted.csv is the output dataset.

 The below query returned no rows, showing that KEY is the primary key.
+(The asterisk doesn't display).

 select key, count(*) from flora group by key having count(*) > 1